 "Just use he/him"

 "Henri" is to Harahel what Azarias is to Raphaël; a false human identity he takes under certain circumstances.
-Contrary to Raphaël, however, Harahel doesn’t take much pleasure in masquerading as a human, as feeling alive is very uncomfortable for him.
-Having a heartbeat is gross and being bound to the laws of gravity is impractical.
+Contrary to Raphaël, however, Harahel doesn’t take much pleasure in masquerading as a human, as being alive is very uncomfortable for him.
+Feeling his own heartbeat is gross and being bound to the laws of gravity is impractical.
+Sometimes he even forgets to breathe.

 Thankfully, Henri’s body keeps some advantages of being an angel: he still can’t be drunk, ill, nor killed.
 He also kinda likes the false identity he came up with, as he is not bound to angelic standards of kindness and politeness anymore.
 He is more comfortable acting like that rather than pretending he's as compassionate and serious as his true nature requires, and knows nobody will blame him for it.